Programs & Campaigns

 Native American Senior Recognition Ceremony

-As part of the federal government's Title VI program, students enrolled in the program and all students wishing to also participate, were part of the district's first inaugural American Indian Senior Recognition Ceremony.
-The ceremony was attended by 7 of our Seniors who have reached this milestone in their educational journey and completed High School.
-The Ceremony was opened with a Land Acknowledgement by Michelle Lira (American Indian Community/School Liaison) and an Elder message by the Honorable Ron W. Goode (Tribal Chairman of the North Fork Mono tribe).
+Since 2023-2024, as part of the federal government's Title VI program, students enrolled in the American Indian Education Program and all students wishing to participate, took part in the district's annual American Indian Senior Recognition Ceremony.
+The 2023-2024 ceremony was attended by 7 of our seniors who have reached this milestone in their educational journey and completed High School.